terraform-viettelidc/terraform-provider-vcloud/website/docs/r/global_role.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_global_role"
+page_title: "VMware Cloud Director: vcloud_global_role"
 sidebar_current: "docs-vcd-resource-global-role"
 description: |-
  Provides a VMware Cloud Director global role.
 This can be used to create, modify, and delete global roles.